GRC Platform

 Verdict

-LogicGate Risk Cloud is a capable, genuinely sophisticated GRC platform for enterprise teams running complex multi-framework programs — but it is the wrong tool for a startup getting to its first SOC 2.
-If that's your situation, look at Vanta, Drata, or Secureframe first.
+LogicGate Risk Cloud is a credible, flexible platform for enterprise GRC programs that have outgrown point solutions — but it is the wrong tool for a startup chasing its first SOC 2.
+Buy it when your compliance program is complex enough to justify the configuration overhead.

 Key capabilities